aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionto/canvas/_index.md

 {{% blocks/products/pf/feature-page-section  h2="All supported image formats convertible to CANVAS using Aspose.Imaging for Java" %}}
-Using Aspose.Imaging library you can programmatically convert to CANVAS from other supported image formats using Java platform.
+<p align=justify>Using Aspose.Imaging library you can programmatically convert to CANVAS from other supported image formats using Java platform.</p>
 <br/>
 Supported conversions:
 {{% /blocks/products/pf/feature-page-section %}}